- Pizza Dough Proofing

-- Flavor – As the yeast in the dough is allowed time to ferment, acids are formed through yeast activity and contribute to flavor development, and it will yield an end-product with more complex flavors.
-The flavor is undoubtedly the one factor that will make or break your pizza.
+- Flavor – As the yeast in the dough is allowed time to ferment, acids are formed through yeast activity and contribute to flavor development, yielding an end-product with more complex flavors.
+The flavor is undoubtedly the factor that will make or break your pizza.

-- Texture – The yeast consumes the starches in the dough during the pizza dough proofing process and leaves behind protein in conjunction with water and energy from kneading for the gluten network that ultimately creates the chewy texture that’s sought out in pizza.
+- Texture – The yeast consumes the starches in the dough during the pizza dough proofing process.
+It leaves behind protein in conjunction with water and energy from kneading for the gluten network, ultimately creating the chewy texture sought out in pizza.

 Are You Still Baking Pizzas in Your Kitchen Oven?